 Cost of education in Zurich

 Public schools in Zurich have high standards and are free, but the language of instruction will be Swiss German.
 This makes them an unsuitable option for most expats.
-That said, those who are planning on settling down in Zurich long term and have children young enough to quickly adapt may want to consider this option.
+That said, those who are planning on settling down in Zurich in the long term and have children young enough to adapt quickly may want to consider this option.

 Cost of groceries in Zurich

 As is the case with most things in the city, groceries are expensive in Zurich.
 Still, expats moving to Zurich can make the most of their grocery budgets by shopping at cheaper supermarkets.
-As expats are likely to cook more at home than they may have in their home countries, it's essential that they plan their meals to avoid any food waste.
-Additionally, expats can buy non-perishables in bulk and visit supermarkets after 5pm for perishables, as the stores will likely lower prices to sell the day's stock.
+Planning meals in advance, buying non-perishables in bulk and shopping for in-season produce can help save on grocery bills.
+Additionally, supermarkets often sell perishable goods nearing their sell-by date at a discount after 5pm.

 Cost of entertainment and eating out in Zurich

-With a few Michelin-starred restaurants in the city, Zurich's culinary scene is an exciting adventure waiting to be explored.
-Unfortunately, the cost of eating out in Zurich is quite high, and it's a pleasure expats are likely to only experience occasionally.
-That said, there are a few strategies that budget-conscious expats can employ to make their entertainment budget stretch further.
-Eating out at lunchtime when restaurants offer set menus at lower prices and ordering from the kids' menu are some of the ways expats can save money.
+With a few Michelin-starred restaurants in the city, Zurich’s culinary scene is an exciting adventure waiting to be explored.
+Unfortunately, the cost of eating out in Zurich is quite high, and it’s a pleasure expats are likely to only experience occasionally.
+That said, there are a few strategies that budget-conscious expats can employ to make their entertainment budget stretch further, such as eating out at lunchtime when restaurants frequently offer set menus at lower prices.

 Cost of living in Zurich chart

 Prices may vary depending on the product and service provider.
-The list below shows average prices for Zurich for October 2023.
+The list below shows average prices for Zurich in November 2024.

 Accommodation (monthly rent) | |